How to set up your public profile

 In this tutorial you will log in and edit the profile that will appear on the new website.
 Before you start, please locate a digital picture of yourself (a head shot).
 You will use this image in your profile.
 The objective is to create an official web presence within the department.
 We can get this done in 6 easy steps, so let's get started.

 Step 1: Go to the Website

-The new site is on a staging server.
-After we get sufficient information into the new site it will move to the live server and replace the current website.
+Open your web browser and go to the site you want to log into.
+If it is a new site it will be on a staging server.
+After we get sufficient information into the new site it will move to the live production server.
 The URL of the staging server was given to you in an email.
 Please click on that link to open the website in your web browser.

 Step 2: Log In